openhive-network/hive/package/test_tools/private/scope/documentation.md

 Each scope provides access to predefined information.
 For now user code can get access to:
 - directory, where files should be created
+- logger, which should be used to register logs

 Above list is open and can be extended in the future.